Tourist Map of Tuscany – Discover Italys Heart in Vineyards and Villas

 The Silent City of Pitigliano

-The historic town of Pitigliano, often referred to as the "Little Jerusalem," is a remarkable sight to behold.
-Perched on a tufa ridge, this silent city offers a labyrinth of narrow alleys, ancient houses, and a unique Jewish heritage.
+The historic town of Pitigliano, often referred to as the "Little Jerusalem," is a sight to behold.
+Perched on a tufa ridge, this silent city presents a labyrinth of narrow alleys, ancient houses, and a unique Jewish heritage.
 Its secluded location and intriguing past make it a captivating detour from the well-trodden Tuscan path.

 The Untamed Beauty of Casentino Forests